 So to provide a little more closure to the loyal fandom that has sat through four seasons of mostly trash, Film Daily’s crack team of Game of Thrones imaginicians has come up with the definitive list of better, more dramatically resonant deaths for Cersei Lannister.

 Valonqar #1: Tyrion crossbow redux

 In The Song of Ice and Fire novel series by George R.R.
-Martin upon which Benioff and Weiss’s TV show is based, Maggie the Frog’s prophecy to child Cersei contains a reference to the valonqar (High Valyrian for “little brother”) who will kill her.
+Martin upon which David Benioff & D.B.
+Weiss’s TV show is based, Maggie the Frog’s prophecy to child Cersei contains a reference to the valonqar (High Valyrian for “little brother”) who will kill her.

-This prophecy led to all sorts of wacky theorizing involving people standing in various places on maps in the show.
+This prophecy has led to all sorts of wacky theorizing involving people standing in various places on maps painted on the floor of chambers in the show.
 Add to this Tyrion’s direct threats and you can see why Cersei thought her dwarf brother would be her end.

 We imagine it going down like this: Dany has taken the city peacefully after The Bells were rung.
 Tyrion ascends the Red Keep, where he spent his best days as Hand of the King in earlier seasons.
 Cersei is hiding out in the Hand’s privy, the last place she thought anyone would look.
 Naturally, that’s where Tyrion murdered his father Tywin in cold blood, so it’s the first place he looks.

 In her panic and stress, Qyburn initiated an abortion via some vile herbal concoction, and the evidence is here on the stone floor.
 Gross.
 Cersei sits on the commode, resigned to her fate but still fearful.